 If the name “autoimmune illness” seems a little confusing, you are not alone.
 Each individual autoimmune disease is named according to the part of the body affected, but someone with autoimmune intestinal disease (Crohn’s disease) has a great deal in common with the person with asthma or arthritis , also autoimmune diseases but affecting different body parts.
 Inflammation is a key part of all of these problems, and the inflammation derives from over-activity in the part of the immune system that produces antibodies to tissues within the body.
 Our immune system attacks us at home instead of protecting us from foreign proteins of invading bacteria or viruses.

 Somewhere between 80-100 inflammatory conditions are currently thought to be autoimmune in origin, and the ultimate numbers will probably be even higher.
 The most common are celiac disease (affecting the small bowel) and Hashimoto’s disease, affecting the thyroid.
-Other well-known examples of autoimmune illness are lupus, multiple sclerosis, asthma, inflammatory bowel disease, psoriasis, arthritis (Rheumatoid or osteoarthritis), scleroderma, type 1 diabetes, and more; likely autoimmune diseases include ALS (amyotrophic lateral sclerosis or Lou Gehrig’s Disease), fibromyalgia, vitelligo, and possibly chronic fatigue syndrome.
+Other well-known examples of autoimmune illness are lupus, multiple sclerosis, asthma, inflammatory bowel disease, psoriasis, arthritis (Rheumatoid or osteoarthritis), scleroderma, type 1 diabetes, and more; likely autoimmune diseases include ALS (amyotrophic lateral sclerosis or Lou Gehrig’s Disease), fibromyalgia, vitelligo, and possibly chronic fatigue syndrome and diverticulitis.
 Having one autoimmune disease greatly raises your risk of a second, and while there is clearly a genetic component to autoimmune disease, family history does not fully explain its increased incidence over the last 50 years.

 Trends in autoimmune disease are fascinating, raising more questions than they answer.
 More than three quarters of those affected are women, for a start.
 Autoimmune disease is more prevalent in more affluent countries – and even increased in more affluent neighborhoods!
 Autoimmune disease also varies by latitude (less of it near the equator) and by the hygiene of the environment: more primitive areas have less autoimmune disease, farmers have less than city dwellers, while farmers who handle animals (and their manure) have less than farmers who stay out of the barn.
 When African women were “cured” of their worm infestations during pregnancy, their children had greater incidence of asthma and eczema.
 Eczema is not classified as autoimmune, but is frequently associated with some form of autoimmune disease, and shares the common symptom of inflammation.
 There is clearly some association between inflammation, allergies, and autoimmune disease, but all the particulars have not been well sorted out, although we can make at least three fairly interesting observations.